Portfolio UX / UI

 Design Process

-• Conducted interviews across org layers (yard staff, analysts, executives)
+• Conducted interviews across org layers — yard staff, analysts, and executives

-• Mapped dashboard usage during weekly Monday ops meetings
+• Mapped dashboard usage patterns during weekly Monday ops meetings

 • Identified cross-department inconsistencies in structure, vocabulary, and KPI definitions